 Daily Rules that Will Keep Your Home Clean

 I am not a fan of cleaning, and if you are here, you may not be either.
-Today I will walk you through my daily rules that will keep your home clean so you can make a shortcut to a neater space.
+Today I will walk you through my daily rules that will keep your home clean so you can have a shortcut to a neater space.

 Having a daily, weekly, monthly cleaning routine that you can easily keep up with will go along way to creating a home you love.

-Order means a clean home.
+Order means a cleaner home

-Now, before you think I am getting all Stepford Wives on you, let’s think about this idea for a minute.
 When I say order I am not talking about a Donna Reed family room with plastic-covered furniture and not a single thing out of place.
 Anywhere.
 Ever.

 Daily Rules that Will Keep Your Home Clean